The BlogPatricia O'Conner and Stewart KellermanGrammarphobia.com

 Q: I was an English major (Florida State University, class of ‘82) and boy am I glad I found y’all because THINGS HAVE CHANGED.
 However, I don’t see anything in the new Woe Is I about “y’all.”
 Can I use it in writing?
 I’m not kidding.

-A: I say go for it in casual writing.
+A: We say go for it in casual writing.

-I wouldn’t use it in formal contexts.
+We don’t recommend it for use in formal contexts.
 But “y’all” is, after all, merely a contraction of the regionalism “you all.”
 And contractions have been around since Anglo-Saxon days.

 A good rule to follow would be to use it in writing to people you’d be comfortable using it with in speech.